-Mussar: A Path of Character Development and Ethical and Spiritual Growth
+Mussar: Cultivating Character Through Ethical and Spiritual Growth

 Want to learn more?
-Below are two brief, interesting, and enjoyable videos that offer introductions to Mussar, and here is an article on the history of Mussar.
+Below are two brief, interesting videos that offer introductions to Mussar, and here is an article on the history of Mussar.

 Tiffany Shlain's breezy and humorous story of her discovery of Mussar.

 Both Mussar groups meet 7:00-9:00 pm.
 Dates for the fall-winter series are below.

 October 16, 2023

 November 7, 2023

 December 19, 2023